Consensys/qubernetes/monitor/grafana/README.md

 You should now be able to access the Grafana dashboard from [localhost:3000](http://localhost:3000) (admin:admin).

 ## Update The Datasource
-You will need to update the datasource for promethesus from inside grafana so that the IP points to your K8s node IP, e.g. if running minikube run `minikube ip` to obtain the node ip.
+You will need to update the datasource for Prometheus from inside grafana so that the IP points to your K8s node IP, e.g. if running minikube run `minikube ip` to obtain the node ip.

 ![grafana-update-datasource](../../docs/resources/grafana-add-datasource.png)